mozilla-services/readinglist-client/README.md

 You can configure the client using the following environment variables:

+- `MAX_ITEMS_PER_PAGE`: The maximum number of articles per result page; default: `10`.
+- `NODE_ENV`: The nodejs environment name; default: `production`.
-- `READINGLIST_SERVER_BASEURL`: the Readinglist server base URL; default: `http://0.0.0.0:8000/v0`
+- `READINGLIST_SERVER_BASEURL`: the Readinglist server base URL; default: `http://0.0.0.0:8000/v0`.

 Environment variables will be used during the build step to replace matching placeholders in resulting js assets.
-That means if you want to override the default API base url running the local development server, you can run:
+Eg. that means if you want to override the default API base url running the local development server, you can run:

     $ READINGLIST_SERVER_BASEURL=http://my.alt.domain.tld npm run dev